 A Triad Palette is Born

 I don’t have plans to paint a portrait with this new palette, but I may do a still life or landscape.
 These new colors will sing, have life and depth.
-They get along well and I have several cards (not all shown) where I tried new combinations…learning what worked and what didn’t and I had fun!
+They get along well and I have several cards (not all shown) where I tried new combinations…learning what worked and what didn’t.
 I spent about 3 hours, but it never felt like it.

 Here’s the final triad palette I chose: